cds-snc/gc-articles/README.md

 and create a PR titled `Release [version number]`.

-It will also create a tag and release on Github, as well as build and push Staging and Production containers tagged with the version number to the container repositories.
+It will also create a tag and release on Github, as well as build and push Staging and Production containers tagged with the version number to the container repositories for each environment.

 **IMPORTANT**: The tagged (i.e. v1.x.x) container needs to finish building before the Release PR is merged.
 You can check via the Github actions tab.

-4) Visit Github and check the Pull Request that was created
+### 4) Visit Github and check the Pull Request that was created

 The automated deployment will happen after your PR is merged.